 Discovering Bitcoin in itself is quite overwhelming so imagine finding out that there are other cryptocurrencies as well!

-According to coinmarketcap, there are currently 2086 existing cryptocurrencies (as of January 2019) but why are there so many?
+So you might be asking yourself, well! how many cryptocurrencies are there?
+The answer is 2110 existing cryptocurrencies (as of March 2019) but why are there so many?
 Simply put, they are easier to make.
 Thanks to the underlying blockchain technology, it is easier for programmers to create different cryptocurrencies for different functionalities.
 No one specifically owns the blockchain network and therefore anyone with proper knowledge about the technology can create their own cryptocurrency.
 These are what we refer to as “altcoins” or alternative bitcoins.
 A couple of popular altcoins are Ether, Bitcoin Cash, Ripple, and Litecoin.

 Another reason why there are a lot of cryptocurrencies is that of forks.
 While most of you may know it as a tool for eating, in the crypto-sphere it generally means that there is a software or protocol update.
 Forks create an alternate version of the blockchain, leaving two blockchains to run simultaneously on different parts of the network depending if it is a hard fork or a soft fork.